gterashi/DAQplugin/README.md

 The `daqscore` commands allow you to compute DAQ scores directly within ChimeraX using ONNX Runtime inference.

+> **Recommendation**
+> For large maps or if you have a weak CPU, consider using the [Google Colab notebook](https://colab.research.google.com/github/gterashi/DAQplugin/blob/main/DAQ_Score_Grid.ipynb) instead, which provides free GPU acceleration and can handle larger datasets more efficiently.

 #### Compute DAQ scores from a map

 ```bash